Lancetnik/Propan/docs/docs/en/getting_started/4_broker/1_index.md

 {% import 'getting_started/broker/index/initialization.md' as includes with context %}
 {{ includes }}

-In the simplest cases, the first method of data transmission for connection is enough for you - through the constructor.
+In the simplest case, initializing through the constructor is enough for most use cases.

-However, in more complex scenarios: for example, when configuring a project via [environment variables](../../2_cli/#environment-management), you may need the second option.
+However, if you need more granularity in a complex scenario, for example, when configuring a project via [environment variables](../../2_cli/#environment-management), you may need the second option.
 The full example is described [here](../../6_lifespans/#lifespan).

 !!! note
     The parameters passed to `connect` override the parameters passed to the constructor.
 Be careful with this.